Investing in new aviation systems to secure the future of the industry

 Gary Cutts is the Challenge Director of the UK’s Future Flight Challenge.
 He has 30 years’ experience in the aviation industry, mainly working on complex engineering systems, but with experience in business development, customer consultancy and services creation.
 Cutts has held engineering leadership positions in Rolls Royce, working across the product lifecycle, covering technology acquisition, concept definition, development/certification and service management.
 He has also held many global, executive leadership positions for the Group, including creating the system design function and leading the digital transformation of engineering.
 He is now leading the UK government’s Future Flight innovation programme.
 Cutts’ passion is to bring teams together to challenge the status quo and drive step changes in both the technology and business thinking to transform the future of the aviation industry.

-Air freight and cargo, Air traffic control/management (ATC/ATM), Aircraft, Airport construction and design, Airside operations, Drones, Emissions, Engineering, Environment, New technologies, Passenger experience and seamless travel, Regulation and Legislation, Safety, Security, Sustainable development
+Air freight and cargo, Air traffic control/management (ATC/ATM), Aircraft, Airport construction and design, Airside operations, Drones, Emissions, Engineering, Funding and finance, New technologies, Passenger experience and seamless travel, Regulation and Legislation, Safety, Security, Sustainability, Sustainable development